teraspace/chartify/README.md

+Forked by Carlos Patiño.

+Rails 5 compatibility and some hacks for Oracle.

 Chartify
 =======
 The purpose of this gem is to capture data to create a chart, in an object, so that we can do the following things